Norway: Private tycoon goes public with wife’s disappearance

-STAVANGER, Norway — Tom Hagen and his wife expected to celebrate their 50th wedding anniversary in 2019.
+STAVANGER, Norway (AP) — Tom Hagen and his wife expected to celebrate their 50th wedding anniversary in 2019.
 Today, one of Norway’s wealthiest men just wants to know that Anne-Elizabeth Falkevik Hagen, the childhood sweetheart he married at age 19, is alive.

 Her disappearance and suspected abduction from the couple’s home on Halloween has gripped a small, wealthy Scandinavian country with the fourth-lowest homicide rate of 36 European countries.
 Some argue that violent crime happens infrequently enough among the 5.3 million Norwegians that police are unprepared when it does occur.

 The family and local police investigators kept the case secret for more than a month.
-But with leads drying up in the discreet probe, no suspects and the risk of witnesses forgetting vital information as more days passed, the family gave police the green light to go public with the case on Jan.
+But with leads drying up in the discreet probe, no suspects and the risk of witnesses forgetting vital information as more days passed, the family gave police the greenlight to go public with the case on Jan.
 8. The following day, word was out.

 “It has been a topic for some time,” Svein Holden, the Hagen family’s lawyer, told The Associated Press.
 “When the police came to us saying this is the next necessary step in the investigation, the family trusted the police.”